OtavioHenrique/vecna/README.md

 ### How to use

 To use just create your workers and tasks as you want.
-Check my examples on [examples folder](examples/).
+Check examples on [examples folder](examples/).

 ```go
 metric := &metrics.TODO{}